yobibyte/yobiblog/posts/all-you-need-is-a-good-init.md

 * L is a Convolutional or Fully Connected layer
 * For each layer we use a new minibatch.
-* We compute variance for the whole data in minibatch! (at first I thought that we compute variance feature-wise)
+* We compute variance for the whole data in minibatch: Var(B_L)! (at first I thought that we compute variance feature-wise)

 ## Torch implementation